anne-d-wic/industrial-maintenance-powerbi-dashboard/README.md

 ## Outcome

-This project demonstrates how industrial operational data can be generated, transformed, validated, and delivered through a structured BI workflow.
+This project demonstrates how industrial operational data can be generated, transformed, and delivered through a structured BI workflow built across Python, SQL Server, and Power BI.

-The final deliverable combines Python-based source generation, SQL-based transformation and reporting logic, and Power BI-based semantic modeling into a dashboard built for both executive and operational analysis.
+The final deliverable combines source data generation, SQL-based reporting views, and Power BI semantic modeling into a dashboard designed for both executive monitoring and operational analysis.

 ## SQL Scripts Breakdown